Counting of votes in UP panchayat polls to be held on Sunday after SC's nod | Law-Order

 Singh said the SEC does not have a centralised database of the number of teachers involved in the counting process.

-''The counting of votes will begin at 8 am and continue till all the ballot papers are counted.
-The entire process may take two days,'' a senior SEC official told PTI on Saturday.
+''The counting of votes will begin at 8 am and continue till all the ballots are counted.
+The entire process may take two days,'' a senior SEC official told PTI.

 Generally, counting of votes takes place in eight-hour shifts, he said.